Committed to ensuring secure and productive international engagement

 • Defence Trade Controls checks provide additional internal screening of research for Defence and dual-use applications.

-• Security Officer appointments and routine sanctions compliance checks during recruitment ensure compliance with essential regulatory requirements and secure engagement in relation to Defence, national security, foreign influence and foreign interference.
+• Security Officer appointments and routine compliance checks during recruitment and contracting ensure compliance with essential regulatory requirements and secure engagement in relation to national security, foreign influence and foreign interference.

 3. Training and Awareness

-• Griffith University is introducing material for all students to raise their awareness of potential foreign interference and ensure they are aware of how to report a concern.
+• Griffith University provides material for all students to raise their awareness of potential foreign interference and ensure they are aware of how to report a concern.

-• Staff and Higher Degree Research (HDR) candidates are provided foreign interference and insider threat awareness training to educate them and increase their awareness of the risks of foreign interference.
+• Staff and Higher Degree Research (HDR) candidates undertake mandatory foreign interference and insider threat awareness training to educate them and increase their awareness of the risks of foreign interference.

-• Staff in high-risk disciplines receive additional training around national security laws and guidelines, relevant university policies, processes, and support services.
+• Staff in higher-risk disciplines receive additional training around national security laws and guidelines, relevant university policies, processes, and support services.

 • An internal resource hub provides staff and HDR candidates with access to information, guides, and tools to support secure engagement with international parties.